rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 Furthermore, a sample is split into 8 different sublibraries.
-Each sublibrary gets a different Illumina barcodes, and are thus sequenced as 8 indipanes libraries each yielding a pair of fastq files.
+Each sublibrary gets a different Illumina barcodes, and are thus sequenced as 8 independent libraries each yielding a pair of fastq files.
 Note that this Illumina barcode implicitly acts at the 4th cell barcode.

 ### Alignment and gene quantification with STAR